Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Heart Spring

-Easily recognizable shape and turquoise water make you linger near Heart Spring a little bit longer.
-Again, don’t let its pristine color deceive you.
-Similar to the other hydrothermal features you see during your visit to the Upper Geyser Basin, this hot spring is dangerous for the majority of the living creatures.
+Easily recognizable shape and the turquoise color of water make you linger near Heart Spring a little bit longer.
+Again, don’t let its pristine shade deceive you.
+Similar to the other hydrothermal features, this hot spring is dangerous for the majority of the living creatures.
 Its temperate fluctuates from 150 to 202 degrees Fahrenheit.
-Clearly, it’s a bit (read a lot) too hot to enjoy its alluring waters.

 Blue Star Spring